pimvh/wireguard/README.md

 ```

+Please not that this role does not take care of allowing wireguard through the firewall and other iptables/nftables config.

-# TLDR/What will happen if I run this
+# TLDR - What will happen if I run this

 - install wireguard
 - generate server config/keys (on remote)